 Paris Itinerary: Things To Do & Places To Eat

 Day 6: Eiffel Tower, Musee D’Orsay, Seine River & Pompidou Centre

 Start early to avoid the worst of the crowds and climb the most recognisable of Paris landmarks: the Eiffel Tower.
+It is a must-see if you are in Paris for the first time and a kiss at the top of the Eiffel Tower is one of the most romantic things to do in Paris for couples.
 Make sure you book a ticket in advance to minimise queuing.
 You should allow at least a couple of hours to get up the tower, enjoy the view and get back down.

 After this, head towards Rue Cler, which is about 15 minutes walk away.
 You’ll walk through some classic Haussmann-style Parisian streets along the way.